embedthis/exp-bash/README.md

 ### To configure in expansive.json:

-* shell.input -- Array of shell file extensions to service.
+* shell.input &mdash; Array of shell file extensions to service.

 ```
 {